bmolnar91/workbook/module_web_with_python.md

 The Scrum Artifacts are:

-1. Product Backlog:
+1.  **Product Backlog**:

 - An ordered list of everything that is known to be needed in the product.
-It is the single source of requirements for any changes to be made to the product.
-The Product Owner is responsible for the Product Backlog, including its content, availability, and ordering.
+It is **the single source of requirements** for any changes to be made to the product.
+The **Product Owner** is responsible for the Product Backlog, including its content, availability, and ordering.

-2. Sprint Backlog:
+2.  **Sprint Backlog**:

-- The set of Product Backlog items selected for the Sprint, plus a plan for delivering the product Increment and realizing the Sprint Goal.
+- The set of Product Backlog items **selected for the Sprint**, plus a plan for delivering the product Increment and realizing the Sprint Goal.
 - A forecast by the Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality into a "Done" Increment.

-3. Increment:
+3. **Increment**:

 - The sum of all the Product Backlog items completed during a Sprint and the value of the increments of all previous Sprints.
 - At the end of a Sprint, the new Increment must be "Done", which means it must be in useable condition and meet the Scrum Team's definition of "Done".
 - Although this may vary significantly per Scrum Team, members must have a shared understanding of what it means for work to be complete, to ensure transparency.
-This is the definition of "Done" for the Scrum Team and is used to assess when work is complete on the product Increment.
+This is the **definition of "Done"** for the Scrum Team and is used to assess when work is complete on the product Increment.

 #### What is the main goal of a retrospective meeting?